-This study uses a combination of observational data as well as reanalysis velocity fields from the ocean model HYCOM (Hybrid Coordinate Ocean Model) to investigate advective pathways of Lagrangian particles into the Arabian Sea OMZ at intermediate depths between 200 and 800 m.
+This study uses a combination of observational data as well as reanalysis velocity fields from the ocean model HYCOM (Hybrid Coordinate Ocean Model) to investigate the advective pathways of Lagrangian particles into the Arabian Sea OMZ at intermediate depths.

-In the eastern basin, the vertical expansion of the OMZ is strongest during winter monsoon revealing a core thickness of 1000 m depth and oxygen values of less than 5 μ mol/kg.
+In the eastern basin, the OMZ is strongest during winter monsoon with a core thickness of 1000 m depth and oxygen values of less than 5 μmol/kg.
 The minimum of oxygen concentration might be favoured by a maximum advection of Lagrangian particles that follows the main advective pathway along the perimeter of the basin into the eastern basin of the Arabian Sea during winter monsoon.
 These Lagrangian particles pass regions of high primary production and respiration contributing to a transport of low oxygenated water into the eastern part of the OMZ.

-The maximum of oxygen concentration in the western basin of the Arabian Sea in May coincides with a maximum southward advection of particles in the western basin during spring intermonsoon supplying the western core of the OMZ with higher oxygenated water.
+The maximum of oxygen concentration in the western basin of the Arabian Sea in May coincides with a maximum southward advection of particles along the western boundary during spring intermonsoon supplying the western core of the OMZ with higher oxygenated water.